aws/aws-cli/awscli/examples/healthlake/untag-resource.rst

 This command produces no output.

-For more information, see `Removing tags from a Data Store <https://docs.aws.amazon.com/healthlake/latest/devguide/remove-tags.html>`__ in the *Amazon HealthLake Developer Guide*.
+For more information, see `Removing tags from a Data Store <https://docs.aws.amazon.com/healthlake/latest/devguide/remove-tags.html>`__ in the *AWS HealthLake Developer Guide*.